pipiscrew/timeline/notes/whenatkitchen.md

 **Stainless steel** is `non-reactive` and easy to clean, while **cast iron** and **ceramic** can **add** iron and other minerals to food during cooking.
 However, it is important to note that **non-stick pans**, which are made from materials such as **Teflon**, may release **harmful** chemicals when heated to high temperatures.

 **Titanium** frying pans are `non-reactive`, meaning they won't affect the taste or quality of food, is truly non-stick and they are also resistant to scratches and dings.
 However, one of the main disadvantage is that it does not distribute heat very well.
+Is typically **very safe**, especially when compared to other non-stick cookware sets that contain Teflon, PTFE and other kinds of fluoropolymers.

 &nbsp;
 ## coffee